»Unique competencies in all relevant methods for sizing of requirements (function and quality)«

 Facts about success of software and IT projects: Numbers remain »constant« for 20 years

 Heuristic (top-down, bottom-up) and parametric sizing methods are used to objectively determine the size of a project.
-Parametric methods meant functional sizing (FS) methods, "hard-facts" or, according to the ISO standard, FSM (Functional Size Measurement).
+Sizing methods are also called FS methods (Functional Sizing), "Hard Facts" or according to ISO standard FSM (Functional Size Measurement).

-FS methods have a different number of specific metrics.
-With these metrics, functional & qualitative requirements are transferred to unitless numbers (size), usually called points.
-All FS methods return as result just a size, but not effort, duration, or cost.
+FS methods were developed to cover a specific domain (e.g. SW development) or phase (e.g. coding).
+Hence, they have all a different number of specific metrics.
+With these metrics functional & quality requirements are transferred into unitless numbers (size), called points.
+All FS methods deliver a size as a result, but not effort, duration or cost.

-Typical examples of FSM methods are, e.g. Use Case Points, Story Points, Feature Points, Function Points, COSMIC Points, SNAP Points, MKII Points, etc. Further, there are specific FS methods, e.g. RICEW Points (for sizing of ERP applications), Mainframe Points, BPM Points, BI Points, Service Points, etc.
+Typical examples of FSM methods are, e.g. Use Case Points, Story Points, Feature Points, Function Points, COSMIC Points, SNAP Points, MKII Points, etc. Further, there are specific FS methods / fuction catalogs, e.g. WRICEF Points (ERP applications), Mainframe Points, BPM Points, BI Points, Service Points, etc.